Summer Internship Positions in Portland: Filled

 Position Descriptions for Fall 2019 (may change)

 Policy Coordinator: Responsible for managing, implementing, and inspiring menstrual equity policy initiatives via our chapter network of high school, university, and community groups.
 They will work closely with the Programs Director on defining the strategy for local, state, and national policy, setting key milestones for coordinated action, providing training and support, updating toolkits, highlighting chapter policy successes, and building an ongoing social media campaign surrounding campus period policy.

 Web Designer: Ensures that PERIOD’s website looks great and allows all visitors to easily find the information they need.
 Most work is fairly easily accomplished in Squarespace, and just requires basic editing and a great eye for design and clarity.
 More advanced skills in HTML or CSS would be highly desirable, and would allow for more creative projects.

 Marketing and Social Media: Supports the development and management of marketing campaigns via social media and email.
 May assist team members in developing and disseminating creative content.
 This position may also involve coordinating with other menstrual movements through social media and collaborate on content, as well as researching movement efforts across the world in order to celebrate other period warrior’s successes.

-Grant Writer/Researcher: Works closely with the Development Director to secure funding for PERIOD by researching grant opportunities, writing grant proposals (with support) and maintaining reference documents with standard information.
+Development Associate, Grants: Works closely with the Development Director to secure funding for PERIOD by researching grant opportunities, writing grant proposals (with support) and maintaining reference documents with standard information.
 They must also keep careful records to track the status of upcoming proposals.

 Administrative Assistant: Helps the Executive Director, Managing Director, or President carry out their duties.
 This may involve scheduling meetings, planning events, creating materials, preparing presentations, responding to email inquiries, formatting documents, doing research, or preparing reports.